 The programme’s phases

-Boxers on the programme are put into one of three phases (discovery, challenge or excel).
+Boxers on the programme are put into one of three phases (outreach programmes, challenge or excel).
 The selection into any of the groupings is not a statement of talent or future ability, but has been done to give the boxer the best chance to develop at the pace needed and to develop with others of a similar standard at that point in time.

 The development of a boxer is not straightforward and, if required, boxers can be moved to different groups to best give them a chance to meet their potential.